HashEdits/EditDistributionTools/README.md

 A Unity project

-A 3D moddel
+A 3D model

-A modification of that 3D moddel
+A modification of that 3D model

 ## How to use 😎